On Weary Drivers, Records of Trees, and Parking Functions: Final Comments

-\begin{itemize} \item[\tikzxmark] $\text{nld}(T) = \text{unl}(\pi_T)$.
-The number of non-leaders of any increasing tree is $0$, yet a wide range of values for the unluckyness statistic can be found among the preference sequences of increasing trees (namely, subexceedant functions).
-From $0$, as in $12\cdots n$, up to $n - 1$, as in $1111\cdots1$. \item[\tikzxmark] $\text{inv}(T) = \dis(\pi_T)$.
-The number of inversions of a increasing tree is 0.
-Nontheless, the displacement statistic of subexceedant functions ranges from 0 (as in $123\cdots n$) up to $\binom{n}{2}$ (as in $111\cdots 1$). \item[\tikzxmark] $\leaves(T) = \text{des}(\omega_{\pi_T})$.
+\item[\tikzxmark] $(\text{nld}, \text{unl})$.
+The number of non-leaders of any increasing tree is $0$, yet a wide range of values for the unluckyness statistic can be found among the set of subexceedant functions.
+From $0$, as in $12\cdots n$, up to $n - 1$, as in $1111\cdots1$. \item[\tikzxmark] $(\text{inv}, \text{dis})$.
+The number of inversions of an increasing tree is 0.
+Nontheless, the displacement statistic of subexceedant functions ranges from 0 (as in $123\cdots n$) up to $\binom{n}{2}$ (as in $111\cdots 1$). \item[\tikzxmark] $(\leaves, \text{des})$.
 Since the bird's eye permutation of any subexceedant function is the identity, it has 0 descents.
-The number of leaves in an increasing tree, however, ranges from 1 (in the increasing path graph) up to $n - 1$ (in the star tree). \item[\tikzxmark] $\deg_\circ(T) = \text{rlm}(\omega_{\pi_T}) $.
-The number of left-right minima of the bird's eye permutation of a subexceedant function is $n$.
-However, the root of an increasing tree can have any number of children. \end{itemize} Finally, note that Stanley and Yin gave a recursive proof of their equidistribution result, whilst the proof of Theorem $\ref{thm:statistics}$ is bijective.
+The number of leaves in an increasing tree, however, ranges from 1 (in the increasing path graph) up to $n - 1$ (in the star tree). \item[\tikzxmark] $(\deg_\circ, \text{rlm})$.
+The number of right-left maxima of the bird's eye permutation of a subexceedant function is $1$.
+However, the root of an increasing tree can have any number of children. \end{itemize}

-\item It would be interesting to compute the record-dual of additional well-known families of parking functions and Cayley trees.
-In particular, we would like to find a direct combinatorial characterization of the Stirling trees, the set of trees in record duality with Stirling permutations.

-\item Questions such as “What does a random parking function look like?”, “How many parking functions begin with $i$?”, and “What is the distribution of the descent pattern in a random parking function?” were recently considered by Diaconis and Hicks \cite{DiaconisHicks}, who provided a probabilistic analysis of key parking function statistics.
-It would be very interesting to carry out a similar analysis for the weary parking process and the hexads of statistics explored in this work.